-Initia ative Strategies Responsibility Outcomes/Assessment 5.1 Review, refine and implement an integrated Development Plan a.
+Initia itive Strategies Responsibility Outcomes/Assessment 5.1 Review, refine and implement an integrated Development Plan a.
 Evaluate and determine if conditions are appropriate for Capital Campaign and/or a major special project b.
 Implement identification of major prospects and solicitation tasks for major gifts for: i.
 Health and Wellness Center ii.
 Communications Complex iii.
 Develop strategy to determine succeeding priorities Advancement and Development Evaluation results are implemented by 2012 Sufficient gifts are on hand for construction start-up for the Health and Wellness facility by 2015 5.2 Implement a comprehensive plan for land development a.
-Hire a consultant/urban planner to review/study land development plan and make recommendations b.
-Hire a staff person to serve as industry lead person to build relationships with organizations (i.e. NASA, Redstone Arsenal) c.
-Conduct public meetings to present land development plan for community feedback d.
+Develop a list of possible land development projects and present to the Board of Trustees b.
+Hire a consultant/urban planner to review/study land development plan and make recommendations c.
+Hire a staff person to serve as industry lead person to build relationships with organizations (i.e. NASA, Redstone Arsenal) d.
+Conduct public meetings to present land development plan for community feedback e.
 Follow-up on Board review and approval of the land development concept developed by the Property Assessment Committee (PAC) (comprised of two subcommittees: Facilities Usage Committee and Land Development Committee).
-Advancement and Development Consultant is hired by December 2010 Staff person is hired by July 2011 and generating prospects for future contracts and development projects A consensus report from the community is received, signaling go-ahead for start-up of designated projects Completion of at least 1-2 income generating, state of the art, environmentally friendly projects representing Oakwood's core values and providing services to the community by June 2015 5.3 Generate revenue for the institution a.
+Advancement and Development Board approved list is available by April 2011 Consultant is hired by December 2012 Staff person is hired by July 2013 and generating prospects for future contracts and development projects A consensus report from the community is received, signaling go-ahead for start-up of designated projects Completion of at least 1-2 income generating, state of the art, environmentally friendly projects representing Oakwood's core values and providing services to the community by June 2015 5.3 Generate revenue for the institution a.
 Achieve Capitol Fund Raising targets b.
 Achieve Scholarship Fund Raising targets i.
-Running for Scholarships \$500,000 goal Office of the President Advancement and Development Achievement of annual fund-raising goals A self-sustaining student scholarship assistance plan is established by 2011
+Running for Scholarships \$500,000 goal Office of the President Advancement and Development Achievement of annual fund-raising goals beginning December 2012 A self-sustaining student scholarship assistance plan is established by 2011 First scholarships are disbursed Spring 2011